windytan/slowrx/README.md

 Features
 --------

-* Supports a multitude of modes (see `modespec.c` for a list)
+* Support for a multitude of modes (see `modespec.c` for a list)
-* Automatic frequency shifting
+* Automatic frequency shifting – no need to fine-tune the radio
-* Slant correction using Hough transform
+* Automatic slant correction (compensation for sound card clock error) using Hough transform
 * Noise reduction using adaptive windowing
-* Saves received pictures as PNG along with the corresponding raw signals
+* Save received pictures as PNG

 Libraries
 ---------